-If all the SCSI devices on a channel are connected either to the internal connector or to the external connector, the end of the SCSI bus farthest from the controller must have a terminator installed; the controller automatically enables on-board termination.
+If all SCSI devices for a channel are only connected to the internal or external channel connector, the end of the SCSI bus farthest from the eXtremeRAID 2000 controller must have a terminator installed.
+In this case, the controller automatically enables on-board termination (Figure 2-3 and Figure 2-4).